cloudmesh-community/fa19-516-168/project/report.md

 Develop APIs to transfer file data from AWS and Azure to cloud hosted database in AWS(MariaDB).

 ## New Objective
-develop APIs to interact with Azure synapse data warehouse
+Develop APIs to interact with Google Bigquery data warehouse

 ## Motivation